Verification & Testing

 4. Scale ECS service if needed

-Issue: Authentication Failures
+Issue: Teams Authentication Failures

-Symptom: 401/403 errors in logs
+Symptom: 401/403 errors in logs for Teams requests

 Solutions: